 Another issue that is often on the mind of a person with an ostomy when a trip comes up is food.
+So this are my thoughts about ileostomy diet, colostomy diet when traveling.

 If you have already had time to recover completely from your surgery, you will have a good idea of what can cause discomfort or upset you.
 This logically varies from one person to another but it is convenient to take it into account.